 2029 |

-Mr. Seligman is a member of the Board of Directors of Ambev.
-He previously served as Ambev’s Corporate Affairs Officer from 2001 to 2013.
-He also served as a member of the board of directors of Tenedora CND S.A. from 2013 to 2016 and BRMalls Participações S.A. from 2022 to 2023 before the company’s merger.
-Mr. Seligman has held several senior positions in the public sector in Brazil, including during the administrations of José Sarney and Fernando Henrique Cardoso, where he served, among other roles, as Executive Secretary and Minister of Justice, and Executive Secretary of the Ministry of Development, Industry, and International Trade.
-Currently, he is the managing partner of Milton Seligman e Associados Consultoria e Participações Ltda.
-He also serves as a consultant member of Fundação Lemann – a philanthropic organization, member of the board of directors of FAHZ, fellow of the INSPER Management and Public Policy Center.
-He previously served as President of the Board of Directors of Instituto Sonho Grande, a Brazilian non-profit organization, until December 2025, and as a Global Fellow of the Brazil Institute at the Woodrow Wilson International Center for Scholars in Washington D.C.
-He holds a degree in electrical engineering from Universidade Federal de Santa Maria..
+Holds the position of member of the Board of Directors of the Company.
+He previously served as Chief Corporate Affairs Officer for the Company, from 2001 to 2013.
+He also served as a member of the Board of Directors of Tenedora CND S.A., from 2013 to 2016, and BRMalls Participações S.A., from 2022 to 2023, before its merger.
+Mr. Seligman held several senior positions in the Brazilian public sector, including during the governments of José Sarney and Fernando Henrique Cardoso, when he served, among other positions, as Executive Secretary and Minister of Justice, and Executive Secretary of the Ministry of Development, Industry and International Trade.
+He is currently a managing partner of Milton Seligman e Associados Consultoria e Participações Ltda.
+He also served as a consulting member of the Lemann Foundation – a philanthropic organization, a member of the Board of Directors of FAHZ, and a partner of INSPER Centro de Gestão e Políticas Públicas.
+He previously served as Chairman of the Board of Directors of the Sonho Grande Institute, a Brazilian nonprofit organization, until December 2025, and as Global Partner of the Brazil Institute at the Woodrow Wilson International Center for Academics, in Washington D.C.
+He holds a degree in electrical engineering from Universidade Federal de Santa Maria (the Federal University of Santa Maria).

 |